opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     **optional**
     Number of candidates that are elected in the contest, i.e. 'N' of N-of-M (integer).

-office_terms
+posts
     **repeated**
-    List of references to each OCD ``OfficeTerm`` representing a term of public office for which the candidates in the contest are seeking election.
+    List of references to each OCD ``Post`` representing a public office for which the candidates in the contest are seeking election.
 Requires at least one.
 Has the following properties:

-    office_term_id
+    post_id
         Reference to an OCD ``OfficeTerm``.

     sort_order
         **optional**
         Useful for sorting for contests where two or more public offices are at stake, e.g., in a U.S. presidential contest, the President post would have a lower sort order than the Vice President post.

-candidacy_ids
-    **repeated**
-    List of references to each candidacy for one of the public office terms at stake in the contest.
-Requires at least one.

 party_id
     **optional**